Studying malaria and bioethics in Mali

-So began a day in the life of Dr. Jessica Manning, who recorded her experiences as a Fogarty International Clinical Research Scholar in 2008.
-She arrived in Mali with an interest in malaria vaccine development and left with a better understanding of the realities of global health.
+Dr. Jessica Manning, a Fogarty International Clinical Research Scholar in 2008, arrived in Mali with an interest in malaria vaccine development and left with a better understanding of the realities of global health.

 “We are often reminded in medicine that we can only do so much,” says Manning, “But shortcomings are what drive our desire to do clinical research - to improve, to advance, to care - so that one day when someone is looking for a miracle, we can deliver.”